stackitcloud/stackit-cli/docs/stackit_project_member_list.md

   -h, --help             Help for "stackit project member list"
-      --limit int        Maximum number of entries to list --sort-by string   Sort entries by a specific field, one of ["subject" "role"] (default "subject") --subject string   Filter by subject (Identifier of user, service account or client.
-Usually email address in case of users or name in case of clients)
+      --limit int        Maximum number of entries to list --sort-by string   Sort entries by a specific field, one of ["subject" "role"] (default "subject") --subject string   Filter by subject (the identifier of a user, service account or client).
+This is usually the email address (for users) or name (for clients)
 ```

 ### Options inherited from parent commands